KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/05-Download-your-data-collection-file.md

 ![Screenshot of main code listing](../fig/howto-upload-raw-phenotypic-data.15.png)

-In File Browser, click the name of the file link under the File column or the download icon (arrow pointing down) to start file download.
-Click save file when prompted.

 5.Click File link in File summary window when file download process is complete.

 ![Screenshot of main code listing](../fig/howto-upload-raw-phenotypic-data.2.png)